michel1991/ocp-java-11/interfaces/md/MODIFIERS.md

 regardless if they are marked private.
 Option C is incorrect, as adding private to a method reduces the visibility of the method.
 Options E and F are flat out wrong.

+#### Which set of modifiers, when added to a default method within an interface,
+#### prevents it from being overridden by a class implementing the interface?
+* A. const
+* B. final
+* C. static
+* D. private
+* E. private static
+* F. None of the above

+You Answered Incorrectly.
+There is no modifier that can prevent a default method from being overridden in a class implementing an interface, making option F correct.